 “The waka in our logo symbolically represents the vehicle in which our students take their educational journeys while at our school.
 As principal, I teach these values twice each year to every class.”

-By concentrating on these core values and using a comprehensive analysis of students’ results in twice-yearly benchmark testing, Wakaaranga pupils aim to achieve excellent standards in their academic work and social behaviour.
+By concentrating on these core values and using a comprehensive analysis of students’ results in twice-yearly natiional standard testing, Wakaaranga pupils aim to achieve excellent standards in their academic work and social behaviour.

 Communication between families and the school is fostered through school newsletters and parents are encouraged to maintain regular contact with teachers.
 The website, is updated weekly, proudly showing off the work and achievements of pupils as well as the results of the latest parent survey and general school information.